realA10001986/Lou-s-Cafe-Jukebox/README.md

 - [Home Assistant](#home-assistant--mqtt) (MQTT) support.
 Used for remote-controlling the Jukebox, as well as a means of communication for the Jukebox to control third-party HA/MQTT-aware media players in Remote Mode.
 - built-in OTA installer for firmware updates

-For information on updating the firmware on your Jukebox, see [here](#firmware-installation--firmware-update).
+For information on installing or updating the firmware on your Jukebox, see [here](#firmware-installation--firmware-update).

 ## Initial Configuration